 Ticks are related to mites and spiders.
-They have four stages in their life cycle: the egg, larval, nymph, and adult stages (Figure 1).
+They have four stages in their life cycle: the egg, the larva, nymph, and adult stages (Figure 1).
+Larva, nymphs and adults look simiilar except that the larva only have six legs and with some tick species, color patterns and markings may differ betwen the adults and immatures.
 After hatching from the egg, the tick must take a blood meal to complete each stage in its life cycle.
 Each stage of the tick usually takes a blood meal from a different host.
 For most ticks, each blood meal is taken from a different type of host.

-Ticks are usually active in the spring, summer, and fall; however, the adults of some species are active in the winter.
+Ticks are usually most active in the spring, summer, and fall; however, the adults of some species are active in the winter.
 When they seek a blood meal, ticks engage in "questing" behavior.(Figure 2) ticks move from leaf litter or from a crack or crevice along a building foundation, or from another protected area to grass or shrubs where they attach themselves to an animal as it passes.
 If a host is not found by fall, most species of ticks move into sheltered sites where they become inactive until spring.
-Once it is on a host, a tick crawls upward in search of a place on the skin where it can attach to take a blood meal.
-The tick’s mouth parts are barbed, making it difficult to remove the tick from the skin.
-In addition, the tick manufactures a glue to hold the mouthparts in place.
-The female mates while attached to a host and usually feeds for 8 to 12 days until it is full.
+Once a tick is on a host, it crawls upward in search of a place on the skin where it can attach to take a blood meal.
+The tick’s mouth parts are barbed (like a fish hook), making it difficult to remove the tick from the skin.
+In addition, the tick produces a glue to hold the mouthparts in place.
+The female mates while attached to a host and usually feeds for 8 to 12 days until it is "engorged" (full).
 By the time it finishes feeding, the female may increase in weight by 100 times (Figure 3).
 A male tick may attach, but it does not feed as long as the female.
 The male tick may mate several times before dying.
 After mating and feeding, the female tick drops to the ground where it lays a mass of eggs in a secluded place such as in a crevice or under leaf litter.
 Shortly after laying an egg mass, which may contain thousands of eggs, the female dies.
 The eggs hatch in about two weeks, and the life cycle begins again.
 Depending upon the species of tick, the life cycle may take as little as a few months or as much as two years.

 Here are the most common species of ticks found across North Carolina: